 With hundreds of thousands of people in Ireland now looking for a way to occupy themselves during this difficult time, one such way is through writing short stories and brushing off their writing skills.

-Many creative people have a penchant for writing and thankfully though we are living in strange times there are still Irish short story competitions and awards that are taking submissions.
+Many creative people have a penchant for writing and thankfully though we are living in strange times there are still short story competitions and awards that are taking submissions.
 It’s worth getting your creative hat on.

 Further details can be found here.

 Wild Atlantic Writing Awards 2020 [Closing Dec 10th]

 The second edition of these awards is open for both Flash Fiction and Creative Nonfiction.
 This short story competition is open to all genres but on one single theme: nature.
 The winner will receive €500 in cash.

 The Nine Dots Prize is a prize for those looking to tackle contemporary societal issues.
 Entrants are asked to respond to a question in 3,000 words, with the winner receiving US$100,000 to write a short book expanding on their ideas.

 The question for 2020/21 is: What does it mean to be young in an ageing world?